InfuseAI/primehub-site/docs/design/persistence-storage.md

 ## User volume

 User volume stores users' own data.
-When a user spawns jupyter server for the first time, the user's PVC is created.
+When a user spawns Jupyter server for the first time, the user's PVC is created.

 The capacity is determined in the order